 Year 5 worked in groups of 6 to create these life-size, mixed media, sarcophagi/ sarcophaguses!

-Start by asking one child and geting them to lie on a long, thick strip of paper.
-Get other children in their group to draw an outline around them.
+Begin by asking one child to lie on a long, thick strip of paper.
+Their classmates can then have fun drawing around their outline.

 Divide up the shape into 6 equal parts and, using thin, small candles, ask the children to draw designs inspired by hieroglyphics and ancient Egyptian coffins.